grinnell-cs/csc151-images/_mps/combining-images.md

 * If the first digit is 3, 4, or 5, you should do two transformations (as described in `variants`).
 For example, if our list begins `'(4 5 3 0 4 9 6 2 8 ...)`, we'll build the first image in the transformed list by first rotating (5) the image by 180 degrees (3) and then recoloring (0) the result by averaging it with (rgb 100 225 150) (4 9 6)  We'll build the remaining images by recursing starting with `'(2 8 ...)`.
 * If the first digit is 6, 7, or 8, you should do three transformations (as described in `variants`).
 * If the first digit is 9, you should do four transformations (as described in `variants`).

+Note: If there aren't enough digits left in the list to make all the variations, do as many as possible.

 _Note that _complex-variants_ is only necessary for an E._